ybondarets/pl_calisthenics/README.md

 - node v12.8.0

 P.S.
-I'm not pretend to the absolute true and rightness of my decisions.
+I'm not pretend to the absolute true and right of my decisions.
 Just want to have some fun and improve my knowledges.